mParticle/smartype/README.md

 1. Any JVM environment, including Kotlin and Java for Android and server-side contexts
 2. iOS Swift and Objective-C
-3. Web browsers via TypeScript and JavaScript
+3. Web browsers and React Native via TypeScript and JavaScript

 ## mParticle Customers